 Status: Proposed mechanisms for Exceptional Dispatch Bid mitigation and supplemental compensation for resources without Resource Adequacy contracts or ICPM designations were filed with FERC on June 27, 2008 and updated in November 2008.
 In its February 20, 2009 Order, FERC accepted the ISO’s proposal with modifications.
 Market design issues raised in that Order, including a 30 minute operating reserve and market-based procurement of voltage support are discussed above.

-Standard RA Capacity Product (D)
+Standard RA Capacity Product

 Several parties have urged the ISO to take up the development of a Standard RA Capacity Product to address the limited tradability of RA Capacity between LSEs that exists today due to the extensive variations among such contracts.
 Currently RA suppliers’ performance and availability obligations are enforced through their bilateral agreements with the LSE buyers of RA Capacity, and there is no defined standard for measuring and ensuring that RA capacity is available when called.
 The advocates of a ISO role in standardizing the RA Capacity Product believe that development of standardized performance requirements and compliance and penalty provisions within the ISO tariff would increase capacity market efficiency (in either centralized or bilateral capacity markets) by creating a more liquid and tradable product.